kastle-lab/knowledge-graphs-and-knowledge-networks/people.md

 * **Sean Banerjee** is the LexisNexis Endowed Co-Chair for Advanced Data Science and Engineering and Associate Professor in the Department of CSE at WSU.
-His research interests are on using human behavior data collected using multiview multimodal sensing systems in real and virtual environments to contribute AI algorithms that show awareness of the nuances of everyday human- human and human-object interactions for VR security.
+His research interests are on using human behavior data collected using multiview multimodal sensing systems in real and virtual environments to contribute AI algorithms that show awareness of the nuances of everyday human-human and human-object interactions for VR security.

 * **Lingwei Chen** is an assistant professor in the Department of CSE at WSU.
 His research focuses on addressing trustworthy machine learning issues and real-world data challenges, particularly in